ewels/ngi_visualizations/README.md

 Command Line Flag | Description
 ----------------- | -----------
-`--regions <regions.bed>` | Supply a BED file with regions of interest.
+`--regions <regions.bed>` | Required.<br>Supply a BED file with regions of interest.
 The script will show coverage inside and outside these regions
-`--stranded` | Default: No. Split the report up into forward and reverse strands `--min_cov` and `--max_cov` | Defaults: 0x, 100x.
-The minimum and maximum coverage limits to consider / plot `--binsize` | Default: 1.
-The coverage bin size to use - what size steps to use between `--min_cov` and `--max_cov` `--numlines` | Default: 1000000.
-Number of lines to process.
+`--stranded` | Default: No.<br>Split the report up into forward and reverse strands `--min_cov` and `--max_cov` | Defaults: 0x, 100x.<br>The minimum and maximum coverage limits to consider / plot `--binsize` | Default: 1.<br>The coverage bin size to use - what size steps to use between `--min_cov` and `--max_cov` `--numlines` | Default: 1000000.<br>Number of lines to process.
 More lines gives more accuracy but takes longer to run.
 Note: if the imput is sorted and your sample biased it's a good idea to specify a large number.
-`--append` | Default: `_coverageStats.txt`.
-String to append to results filenames `--quiet` | Suppress status messages
+`--append` | Default: `_coverageStats.txt`.<br>String to append to results filenames `--quiet` | Suppress status messages
 `--help` | Print help message